TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Index.rst

              - **IS** : Part 2 is "true" or "false": If true, the field is shown only if the record is a version (pid == -1)

          For FlexForm elements the fields are tags on same level.
-If
-         <langChildren> is enabled, then the value of other fields on same
-         level is taken from the same language.

          The field-values of the FlexForm-parent record are prefixed with "parentRec.".
 These fields can be used like every other field.

+         In FlexForm, display conditions can be attached to single fields in sheets, to sheets itself, to flex section fields and to flex section container element fields. :code:`FIELD` references can be prefixed with a sheet name to reference a field from a neighbor sheet.

          **Examples:**